WJFK (AM): Entercom/Audacy ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.
 (In March 2021, Entercom changed its name to Audacy, Inc.)

 Despite the move to a talk format, WJFK continued some local sports coverage as an overflow partner for WJFK-FM.
 The station was nominally an affiliate of the Washington Nationals Radio Network, although coverage was limited to spring training games since WJFK-FM became the team's flagship.
 WJFK also carried D.C.
 United, Virginia Tech Hokies men's basketball, and Georgetown Hoyas men's basketball games, which often conflict with WJFK-FM's coverage of the Nationals, Washington Capitals, and Washington Wizards.

 On April 9, 2018, WJFK flipped to a Spanish-language sports talk format as "El Zol Deportes", assuming the branding of its sister station WLZL (107.9 FM) and shifting its HD simulcast to WLZL-HD2.
 The station became an affiliate of ESPN Deportes Radio along with a local show from 3-5p.m. hosted by Ray Parker.
 After ESPN Deportes Radio was discontinued on September 8, 2019, the station became an affiliate of TUDN Radio.

-On June 21, 2021, WJFK flipped to sports gambling, branded as "The Bet Washington", with programming from the co-owned BetQL Network and CBS Sports Radio.
+On June 21, 2021, WJFK returned to English-language sports programming and flipped to a sports gambling, branded as "The Bet Washington", with programming from the co-owned BetQL Network and CBS Sports Radio.
 With the flip, WJFK shifted its HD simulcast to WJFK-FM-HD3.